Ganister/ganister-cypher-reporter/README.md

 ## License

+## Roadmap
+Evolution of features are listed on the [project kanban board](https://github.com/Ganister/ganister-cypher-reporter/projects/1)

 ## Semver
 Until ganister-cypher-reporter reaches a 1.0.0 release, breaking changes will be released with a new minor version.